-EDU 484 CLINICAL PRACTICE IN MILD/MODERATE EDUCATIONAL NEEDS

-Ten credit hours

-Prerequisites: EDU 476, 477.
-Must be taken concurrently with EDU 488 and 489.
+EDU 490 CLINICAL PRACTICE, MULTI-AGE EDUCATION Ten credit hours Must be taken concurrently with EDU 488, 489.

-This is a period of guided teaching of students with mild/moderate educational needs under the direction of a certificated/licensed special educator.
-Requests for student teaching assignments are limited to schools within a specified distance from Baldwin- Wallace College.
+This is a supervised program of observation, participation and classroom teaching experiences in elementary, middle and/or secondary schools.
+Requests for student teaching assignments are limited to schools within a specified distance from Baldwin-Wallace College.
 Placements are made by the Division of Education, not by the individual student.